 11. Wrong-Way Driving

 It’s easy to turn the wrong way down a street, especially when you are unfamiliar with the area.
 Be sure that you pay attention to signs indicating one-way roads.
 Know which direction you need to travel before getting onto and off of highway ramps.
-Wrong-way drivers are especially dangerous because people are not on the look out for them and often react too late.
+Wrong-way drivers are especially dangerous because people are not on the lookout for them and often react too late.

 12. Improper Turns

 When you approach an intersection, be sure that you are in the proper lane for your intended direction of travel.
-If you find that you are in the straight lane when you wanted to turn, keep going straight.
+If you find that you are in the straight line when you wanted to turn, keep going straight.
 You can always go around the block or turn around in someone’s driveway or a public parking lot.
 Either is a safer alternative than cutting across lanes.

 Many accidents can be avoided if people only paid more attention or made better decisions.
 There are dozens of reasons that accidents occur and, in truth, some simply can’t be predicted.
-Things like drunk driving, reckless driving and speeding, for example, are solely at the discretion of the driver.
+Things like drunk driving, reckless driving, and speeding, for example, are solely at the discretion of the driver.

-If you have been involved in an accident, you need an experienced attorney on your side fighting for the compensation you may be entitled to under law.
+If you have been involved in an accident, you need an experienced personal injury attorney on your side fighting for the compensation you may be entitled to under the law.
 Call our office today and let a member of our team provide you with a free case evaluation.
 We know that you are under a great deal of stress and we want to do everything in our power to assist you through this difficult time.
 Call now or browse our website for more information about our firm.
-Our Orlando car accident lawyers can help you!
+Our car accident lawyers can help you!